andreibojor/Apparel-UI/README.md

 The data is provided by an API that imitates asos.com.

-For this app I am using and developing my skills in React, styled-components and TypeScript
+For this app I am using and developing my skills in React, styled-components and TypeScript.